zendframework/zend-expressive-authentication-oauth2/docs/book/v1/authenticated-user.md

 # Authenticated user

-Once the user is authenticated, `zend-expressive-authentication-oauth2` stores the user's credential in a PSR-7 attribute under the name `Zend\Expressive\Authentication\UserInterface`.
+Once the user is authenticated, `zend-expressive-authentication-oauth2` stores the user's authorization details in a PSR-7 attribute under the name `Zend\Expressive\Authentication\UserInterface`.

 This attribute contains an object that implements the [UserInterface](https://github.com/zendframework/zend-expressive-authentication/blob/master/src/UserInterface.php).